Skip to content

 Proper structure

-My clinic in Londrina offers all the necessary structure for a detailed consultation, with adequate time to examine your nose, discuss options, and calmly plan the surgery.
-The surgery is performed in a complete surgical center, with an experienced anesthesia team and all the necessary equipment for complex procedures.
+My clinic in Brazil offers everything needed for a detailed consultation, with adequate time to examine your nose, discuss options, and carefully plan the surgery.
+The surgery is performed in a fully equipped operating room, with experienced anesthesiologists and all the necessary equipment for complex procedures.

 Risks and Complications